 If potholes appear in the temporary pavement the Contractor shall take action within one calendar day to temporarily fill all potholes for safety.
-A pothole identified by the RCE as a safety hazard must be filled within 24 hours.
-A \$1,000 penalty will be applied for every 24 hours, or any portion thereof, that potholes, identified by the RCE, are not temporarily filled.
-All temporarily filled pot holes shall be full depth patched, once per month at a minimum, varying in depth as necessary but shall be no less than 4 inches.
+A pothole identified by the RCE as a safety hazard must be filled within 24 hours. \$1,000 will be assessed as a liquidated damage for every 24 hours, or any portion thereof, that potholes, identified by the RCE, are not temporarily filled.
+All temporarily filled pot holes shall be full depth patched, once per month at a minimum, varying in depth as necessary but shall be no less than four (4) inches.
 Any full depth patching required on temporary pavement is not to be paid for from full depth patching quantities included in Exhibit 5.